TheDomcio/WonderfulPolishLanguage/README.md

 ### VOD

 -  [Teatr Wielki VOD](http://vod.teatrwielki.pl) - Official VOD website of the Teatr Wielki.
 There you can watch archival versions of theatrical performances.
 -  [Kino Świat VOD](https://www.youtube.com/channel/UCDqUHYuQcF191eT3_eydXGw) - YouTube channel of the Polish distribution company Kino Świat.
 A large number of films are available here.
 -  [VOD.pl](https://vod.pl/filmy-za-darmo?insider_menu_za_darmo) - The link leads to a free list of films shared - streamed by this service.
 -  [TVP's VOD](https://vod.tvp.pl) - Official VOD of Polish Television - Telewizja Polska (TVP).
 There are a lot of film/serial recordings that were broadcast on the main channels.
 -  [Ipla](https://www.ipla.tv) - It's a VOD associated mainly with Polsat TV.
 There are a lot of films and series available for free.
 Of course there are also movies for pay-per-view option.
 -  [TVN's Player](https://player.pl) - VOD associated with TVN television, on which the content is broadcast on channels associated with it.
+-  [Netflixowe darmówki](https://www.netflix.com/pl/watch-free) - ([Darmówki]([https://pl.wiktionary.org/wiki/darm%C3%B3wka](https://pl.wiktionary.org/wiki/darmówka)) in colloquial speech = [freebies](https://dictionary.cambridge.org/pl/dictionary/english/freebie)) Here you can watch several movies, some episodes of series and programs for free on the Netflix platform with Polish subtitles (probably in some regions they are unavailable), which Netflix allows you to watch to give you the free opportunity to test that service.

 ### Television (Telewizja)